HIV Rash: Symptoms & Treatments

 In the United States, more than 1.2 million people are infected with the human immunodeficiency virus (HIV).
-But an estimated 12.8 percent don’t even know that they’re infected.1 Early detection of the virus means early treatment.
+But an estimated 12.8% don’t even know that they’re infected.1 Early detection of the virus means early treatment.
 But how do you catch it early?
 It might come down to a simple rash, a possible sign of HIV.

-Clearly, there are various possibilities.
-So here’s a detailed look at the different ways HIV can give you a rash.
+Here’s a detailed look at the different ways HIV can give you a rash.

 Rash Caused By HIV